erlang/rebar3/README.md

 $ cd rebar
 $ ./bootstrap/bootstrap
 ==> rebar (compile)
 Congratulations!
-You now have a self-contained script called "rebar" in your current working directory.
+You now have a self-contained script called "rebar3" in your current working directory.
 Place this script anywhere in your path and you can use rebar to build OTP-compliant apps.
 ```